 Knoxville, TN 37996-3102

 Wed » 9AM-4:30PM

-(Present U.T.
-ID and Medical Insurance card to be eligible for U.T.
-Medical Center student agreement pricing.
-Please note that insurance will be accepted; however, insurance deductibles still apply and the student may be responsible for out of pocket costs if the student has not met his or her insurance deductible for the year.)
+(At UTER present UT ID and Medical Insurance card to be eligible for UT Medical Center student agreement pricing.
+Please note that insurance will be accepted; however, insurance deductibles still do apply and students may be responsible for out of pocket costs if deductibles for the year have not yet been met.)

 Mental Health Services offered by the Student Health Center